317th Airlift Squadron: Viet Nam War Era

-The squadron was again activated as a special operations airlift unit at Hurlburt Field with a mission of training C-123 Provider aircrews for combat in the Viet Nam War in 1964.
+The squadron was again activated as a special operations airlift unit at Hurlburt Field with a mission of training C-123 Provider aircrews for combat in the Vietnam War in 1964.
 In 1966, the 317th moved to England AFB and a few months later converted to training crews involved in other forms of special air warfare until 1973.

 Present Day

 Since reactivation in the Air Force Reserve in the spring of 1992, the squadron has flown worldwide airlift missions.
 It flew humanitarian airlift missions to Washington DC and New York City, NY, after the terrorist attack on the US, 11 September 2001.